smenjas/history-notes/README.md

 - 1932 CE: John von Neumann published "Mathematical Foundations of Quantum Mechanics"
 - 1936 CE: Alonzo Church published "An unsolvable problem of elementary number theory"
 - 1936 CE: Dale Carnegie published "How to Win Friends and Influence People"
-- 1936 CE: Alonzo Church "An Unsolvable Problem of Elementary Number Theory"
 - 1936 CE: Alan Turing published "On Computable Numbers, with an Application to the Entscheidungsproblem"
 - 1936 CE: Rosser published "Extensions of some theorems of Gödel and Church"
 - 1937 CE: John von Neumann published "Continuous geometries with a transition probability"